Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 #### Set a dataset from file

-To create a `dataset` from files.
-Each file must contains an array of samples.
+To create a `dataset` from files, each file must contain an array of samples.
-A single sample consists of an array of raw float array for input and another array or raw float array for labels which contains same size as model output:
+A single sample consists of an array of raw float array for input and another array or raw float array for labels that contains same size as model output:

 ```
-# If a model requires to two inputs and a single label for a sample, a single sample would contain...
+# If a model requires two inputs and a single label for a sample, a single sample would contain...
 [[float array for input1][input 2][float array for label1]],
 ...,
 [[float array for input1][input 2][float array for label1]]
 ```

 As an example, again, consider [Cifar-100](https://www.cs.toronto.edu/~kriz/cifar.html#The%20CIFAR-100%20dataset) dataset.
-In Cifar-100 data, it contains a image of size 3 * 32 * 32 and a coarse label of 20 classes and a fine label of 100 classes.
+In Cifar-100 data, it contains an image of size 3 * 32 * 32 and a coarse label of 20 classes and a fine label of 100 classes.

-If your model requires, an image and two labels (coarse, fine) both one-hot encoded for a sample, the file layout would be:
+If your model requires an image and two labels (coarse, fine) both one-hot encoded for a sample, the file layout would be:
 ```
 [[3072 pixels][20 floats for coarse label][100 floats for fine label]],
 ...